 C:\Windows\System32\hal.dll C:\Windows\System32\ntdll.dll C:\Windows\System32\ntoskrnl.exe C:\Windows\System32\drivers\ndis.sys

-To obtain the Structures, Enumerations and Unions of these files you need to obtain their Symbols PDB files (Program Database).
-You can do it from WinDbg, Microsoft Visual Studio Debugger and other software that works with symbols.
+To obtain the undocumented Windows kernel functions Structures, Enumerations, and Unions of these files, you need to get their Symbols PDB files (Program Database).
+You can do it from WinDbg, Microsoft Visual Studio Debugger, and other software that works with symbols.
 You can also obtain it manually.

 Microsoft PDB Downloader

 The easiest way would be to use Microsoft PDB Downloader.
-This is not maintained, but as of this date currently working.
-Since the PDB Downloader Source is stored on GitHub anyone can contribute.
+The tool is not maintained, but as of this date currently working.
+Since the PDB Downloader Source is stored on GitHub, anyone can contribute.
 The tool is portable and does not require any installation.
-You only need to provide a file that you want to download the Symbol PDB file for.
+You only need to provide a file you want to download, the Symbol PDB file.

 PDB Downloader Usage:

 1. Download Latest Release of Compiled PDB Downloader from GitHub

 2. Run it and [Open File(s)]

 3. Select the EXE or DLL files and [Open]

 4. By default, the PDB files will get to “C:\Symbols”; clicking this path will open a selection dialog for the destination directory.